 All the writing, promoting and socializing are worthless if you don’t first have the right call to actions.
-If you want to generate sales, get more subscribers and increase conversion rates in general, you need to prepare.
+If you want to generate sales, get more subscribers and increase conversion rates in general, you need to be prepared.

-So in short, here is a list of the places where I’d advice you to include an opt-in form:
+So in short, here is a list of the places where I’d advice you to include a call to action:

 - At the top of your sidebar